thEpisode/whatsapp-bot/README.md

 # Whatsapp bot

 This is a Node.js console app containing Whatsapp handler using reactive methods to response messages as chatbot.
-Simple but useful project to start developing a complex NON-OFFICIAL Whatsapp chatbots.
+Simple but useful project to start developing a complex OFFICIAL Whatsapp chatbots.

 ## Table of contents
 [Purpose](https://github.com/thEpisode/whatsapp-bot#purpose)